 While deferred interest means that there is a period during which interest is not charged, if you do not pay off your balance within that period, you will then be charged all the interest that accrued during the deferral period.

-Discover’s promotional offers are different.
-When a Discover card features an introductory or promotional-period interest rate of 0%, no interest is charged during that period.
-So, when the introductory or promotional period ends, any remaining balance will begin to accrue interest from that date forward, but there is no additional interest related to the intro/promo period.
+Introductory or promotional offers are different.
+When a credit card features an introductory or promotional-period APR of 0 percent on purchases, no interest is charged on purchases during that period.
+So, when the introductory or promotional period ends, any remaining balance will begin to accrue interest from that date forward at the standard purchase APR, but there is no additional interest related to the intro/promo period.

 The simplest way to avoid interest charges on purchases altogether is to pay your statement balance in full every month.
 Many credit card issuers have a grace period, which means that you will not pay interest on new purchases if you pay your statement balance each month in full.